rv3r/Scarpet-scripts/programs/README.md

 # Volume
 ### Requires my rv3r_math.scl library
 ### Colors are not final and there are still some bugs to be worked out
-Attack blocks around your build with a mainhand golden sword to make triangles until you the region you want to manipulate.
+Attack blocks around your build with a mainhand golden sword to make triangles until you obtain the region you want to manipulate.

 ### Data Manipulation